steveblue/web-component-storybook-issues/README.md

 ![](screenshots/no-table.png)

 An undesirable workaround is found on the workaround/nested branch.
+Table, Tr, and Td are exported from the TableCard.stories.ts file, which causes them to be listed in the sidebar.

 ![](screenshots/table.png)